 The Sustainablebabyish Snapless Multi Fitted is an organic bamboo/cotton terry diaper for babies from 10-35 lbs.
 This diaper has turned and topstitched leg elastic and includes two 3-layer bamboo fleece doublers for absorbency customization.
 These simple diapers come with a variety of stitch colors and have a traditional look you'll love.

-To use this diaper you need an additional waterproof cover, which adds to the overall cost.
-It also has lower absorbency than other cloth options so you may want to invest in more doublers for adequate coverage.
+To use this diaper, you need an additional waterproof cover, which adds to the overall cost.
+It also has lower absorbency than other cloth options, so you may want to invest in additional doublers for adequate coverage.
 This diaper also uses a safety-pin to keep the diaper closed, which could cause injuries if it manages to disengage.
+We recommend purchasing a Snappi accessory to avoid this safety issue.
 Overall, we like the look and feel of this cloth option.
-The layering method allows for customized absorbency and we think that feature alone is a reason to love this cloth option.
+The layering method allows for customized absorbency, and we think that feature alone is a reason to love this cloth option.

-The Smart Bottoms Dream Diaper 2.0 Snap-In Overnight Insert is an overnight cloth diaper insert for use with the Smart Bottoms Dream 2.0 diaper that offers customized absorbency possibilities.
-This reusable diaper insert is easy to use, has natural fibers, and combines with a cover that sports an impressive weight range for long term use.
-We also like that the cover has a pocket for stuffing inserts and snap attachments for the overnight inserts making it possible to use inserts from different brands.
+The Smart Bottoms Dream Diaper 2.0 Snap-In Overnight Insert is an overnight cloth diaper insert for use with the Smart Bottoms Dream 2.0 diaper.
+Together, they offer many customized absorbency possibilities.
+This reusable diaper insert is easy to use and has a microfiber lining that wicks away moisture.
+The cover sports an impressive weight range for long term use.
+We also like that the cover has a pocket for stuffing and snap attachments for the overnight inserts making it possible to use soakers from different brands if needed.

-This diaper and insert combo are more expensive than much of the competition, though the long term use and adjustability might make that worthwhile in the long run.
-The design is useful but it also lacks any feature for wicking moisture away from the baby's skin, so you need to change diapers as often as possible to avoid rashes caused by chronically moist skin.
-However, this option offers impressive absorbency and the snap-in design makes it straightforward to use as a nice overnight solution for cloth diapering families.
+This diaper and insert combo are more expensive than much of the competition, though the long term use and adjustability might make that worthwhile over time.
+When using the daytime inserts, the natural fibers do not wick away moisture very well.
+Therefore, you need to change diapers as often as possible to avoid rashes caused by chronically moist skin.
+However, this is not a problem with the nighttime inserts.
+We find that this option offers impressive absorbency, and the snap-in design makes it straightforward to use.
+It is a nice overnight solution for cloth diapering families.

-If your baby has sensitive skin, Bambo Nature is a great choice for a day and night disposable.
-It is super soft and comfortable with good absorption and few leaks in our tests.
+If your baby has sensitive skin, Bambo Nature is an excellent choice for a day and night disposable.
+It is super soft and comfortable with sound absorption and very few leaks in our tests.
 It is free of elemental chlorine, perfumes, fragrance, and dyes and comes in sizes 1 to 6.

-Because Bambo Nature diapers are pricey and their sizing system differs from traditional brands like Pampers and Huggies, you'll want to test a package on your baby first to make sure size and fit are correct before purchasing in bulk.
+Because Bambo Nature diapers are pricey and their sizing system differs from traditional brands like Pampers and Huggies, you should first test a package on your baby to make sure size and fit are correct before purchasing in bulk.
 Some users complain of issues with leaks and faulty tabs, but in our tests, it performed above average on leakage, and we didn't have tab troubles.
-Overall, we think Bambo is a great green diaper with a lot to offer most families.
+Overall, we think Bambo is a reliable green diaper with a lot to offer most families.

 Read Review: Bambo Nature

-Just edging out Honest Overnights in our tests for absorption, Target Up & Up Overnight cost half as much and are available in Sizes 3 to 6.
-These diapers are worth trying if you are on a budget and regularly frequent Target stores.
-They are value-priced for an overnight diaper and soft without perfumes so they might be a good fit for babies with sensitive skin.
+Just edging out Honest Overnights in our absorption tests, Target Up & Up Overnight cost half as much and are available in Sizes 3 to 6.
+These diapers are worth trying if you are diapering on a budget and regularly find yourself shopping at Target stores.
+They are a great value for an overnight diaper.
+The material is soft and is free of perfumes making them suitable for babies with sensitive skin.

-Target's Overnight has divided reviews with many expressing an overall good performance at an excellent price and others expressing disappointment due to leaks, though sizing up seems to solve some of these complaints.
-Nonetheless, these overnights are some of the cheapest on the market without added perfumes, so they are worth considering if you're on the hunt for a fragrance-free overnight that won't break the bank.
+Target's Overnight has divided reviews with many expressing an overall good performance at an excellent price and others expressing disappointment due to leaks.
+Although sizing up seems to solve some of these complaints.
+Nonetheless, for an overnight that is one of the cheapest available, their performance is acceptable.
+We like that they are made without added perfumes, and they are worth considering if you're on the hunt for a fragrance-free overnight that won't break the bank.

 Honest Overnight diapers in sizes 3 to 6 are a fun choice for those willing to spend more for an adorable overnight diaper.
-This diaper is fragrance-free and uses totally chlorine-free processing making it somewhat eco-friendly and potentially good for sensitive skin.
+This diaper is fragrance-free and uses totally chlorine-free processing, making it somewhat eco-friendly and potentially suitable for sensitive skin.
 Of the overnights we tested, it scores about average for absorbency and does a good job preventing leaks.

 Honest Overnights are one of the most expensive on the market for overnight options.
-If you use them for overnight purposes only and it fits within your budget, then they are worth consideration for the cuteness factor alone.
-However, the pigments on this diaper could be potentially irritating to the skin, so you'll want to buy a small package first before investing in larger boxes.
-If your little one is prone to rashes, and you want a great green disposable, we suggest Nature Babycare or Bambo Nature as your overnight go-to.
+If they fit within your budget, and you use them for overnight purposes only, they might be worth considering for the cuteness factor alone.
+However, the pigments on this diaper could be potentially irritating to the skin, so you'll want to buy a small package before investing in larger boxes.
+If your little one is prone to rashes, and you want a reliable green disposable, we suggest Nature Babycare or Bambo Nature as your overnight go-to.
 Also, some user complains of faulty tabs on Honest Overnights.
-Given the price, we expect tabs to stay in place and have the ability to be re-positioned.
+Given the price, we expect closures to stay in place and have the ability to be re-positioned.
 If you're looking for cuteness and keeping dry overnight, the Honest Overnight's might make your shortlist.

 Sposie Diaper Booster Pads is a one-size-fits-all booster designed to be placed on the inside of a diaper for extra absorption during naps or nighttime for heavy wetters.
 It can be a particularly useful addition to boy tummy sleepers that need extra absorption at the front of the diaper.
 It may take a few nights to hone in on the correct placement for adequate leak protection, but your persistence can be worth it when you find the sweet spot as this insert can prevent leaks from heavy overnight wetting.

 Although Sposie Pads do absorb lots of liquid, our testing showed that they aren't as good at wicking moisture away from a baby's skin as traditional diapers, which could lead to a rash.
 You could try to circumvent this potential problem by lining the booster pad with a synthetic cloth liner such as Kanga Care Reusable Diaper Liner to keep skin drier.
-This booster is missing any way to keep it in place so it could shift out of place if your baby is a restless sleeper.
-Despite these drawbacks, if you have tried multiple brands and sizes of diapers and your child and night are still a wet mess, then these boosters may be the answer to a good night's sleep.
+Also, there is no method to hold this booster in position, so it could potentially shift out of place if your baby is a restless sleeper.
+Despite these drawbacks, if you have tried multiple brands and sizes of diapers and your child and night are still a wet mess, these boosters may be the answer to a good night's sleep.